JetBrains/intellij-sdk-docs/topics/user_interface_components/tool_windows.md

 * For versions 2020.1 and later, also implement the `isApplicable(Project)` method.
 * For versions 2019.3 and earlier, also specify the `conditionClass` attribute: the FQN of a class implementing [`Condition<Project>`](upsource:///platform/util-rt/src/com/intellij/openapi/util/Condition.java), which can be the same class as the tool window factory implementation.

-Note the condition is evaluated only once when the project is loaded; to show and hide a tool window dynamically while the user is working with the project use the second method for tool window registration.
+Note the condition is evaluated only once when the project is loaded; to show and hide a tool window dynamically while the user is working with the project use [programmatic setup](#programmatic-setup) for tool window registration.

 To provide a localized text for the tool window button, specify matching `toolwindow.stripe.[id]` message key (escape spaces with `_`) in your [message bundle](localization_guide.md) (code insight supported in 2020.3 and later).